-Behaviour and attitudes to learning across school are good.
-Pupils are polite and courteous, for example they hold doors open for visitors and each other without being prompted.
+The behaviour and attitudes from our children to learning across school are very good.
+Our children are polite and courteous, for example they hold doors open for visitors and each other without being prompted.
 They conduct themselves in a confident, respectful manner.
 Relationships between adults and pupils are constructive, with positive attitudes to learning and behaviours celebrated in class and whole school.

-The curriculum of the school caters for all cultures and faiths, including the promotion of fundamental British values.
-Pupils show a strong sense of respect for others' values and faiths; accepting, celebrating and embracing the range of faiths and religions represented across the school.
+We take care to make sure that our school curriculum also caters for all cultures and faiths, including the promotion of fundamental British values.
+Children show a strong sense of respect for others’ values and faiths; accepting, celebrating and embracing the range of faiths and religions represented across the school.